ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 `AllowList` configuration affects only the related precompile.
 For instance, the admin address in `feeManagerConfig` does not affect admin addresses in other activated precompiles.

-The `AllowList` solidity interface is defined as follows:
+The `AllowList` solidity interface is defined as follows, and can be found in [IAlowList.sol](https://github.com/ava-labs/subnet-evm/blob/5faabfeaa021a64c2616380ed2d6ec0a96c8f96d/contract-examples/contracts/IAllowList.sol):

 ```solidity
 //SPDX-License-Identifier: MIT